PUBG cuts publishing ties with Tencent Games in India a week after ban – TechCrunch

 PUBG said on Tuesday Chinese giant Tencent Games will no longer be the publishing partner of the popular game in India as it attempts to allay concerns of New Delhi, which banned the game and 117 other apps last week.

 Prior to Tuesday’s announcement, Tencent Games published and distributed PUBG Mobile games in India.
+PUBG Corporation said it is taking over the publishing rights in India, but did not comment on whether its relationship with Tencent changes in other markets.

 “Moving forward, PUBG Corporation will take on all publishing responsibilities within the country.
 As the company explores ways to provide its own PUBG experience for India in the near future, it is committed to doing so by sustaining a localized and healthy gameplay environment for its fans,” PUBG Corporation said in a statement.